 - Computer literacy / PC skills for resume

 - Organising skills

 - Critical thinking

-This is however an overall presentation.
+This is however an overall presentation on how to put personal skills on resume.
 The best skills overall that suit any job category.
 Before we move further, let’s understand the types of skills we need to put on resumes first.
 This is really important because, if you lose one type, you will not probably have a favorable call from the employer for the next step of the process.

-2. Different types of skills to put on your resume
+2. Different types of best skills and abilities to list on a resume

-There are two types of skills to put on your resume.
-To name them, Hard Skills and Soft Skills.
-Let’s take Technical skills first.
+There are two types of good, great skills to add/ write on your resume.
+To name them, Hard Skills and Soft Skills for resume.
+Let’s take a look at Technical skills list for resume first.

 2.1.
 What are Hard skills?